-One of the first exhibitors I saw was Panasonic (mostly cause of the massive adverts that adorned the walls) where as well as showing off the full range of their cameras and camcorders – all of which could be picked up and played around with – they had some wonderful cases in which they had cameras that had been ‘blown apart’ so you could see all of the inner workings which was incredibly interesting.
+One of the first exhibitors I saw was Panasonic (mostly cause of the massive adverts that adorned the walls) where as well as showing off the full range of their cameras and camcorders — all of which could be picked up and played around with — they had some wonderful cases in which they had cameras that had been ‘blown apart’ so you could see all of the inner workings which were incredibly interesting.

 But even more so was the world release of both the G2 and G10 both of which were on display, both of which I had a good look at and both of which will be looked at in more detail!
 They also had a 3D TV set up with short presentations aimed to show you the best that home 3D has to offer, and again we will look at that in greater depth.

-Moving onto the rest of the exhibition and not too far away was an Apple ‘theatre’ where they are celebrating Photoshop’s 20th birthday, and are doing so by giving short talks showing the best of CS4, Photoshop Elements 8 and on ‘Colour Management’ throughout the day – which if you are using, or planning to use, any of those could well be invaluable.
+Moving onto the rest of the exhibition and not too far away was an Apple ‘theatre’ where they are celebrating Photoshop’s 20th birthday, and are doing so by giving short talks showing the best of CS4, Photoshop Elements 8 and on ‘Colour Management’ throughout the day — which if you are using or planning to use, any of those could well be invaluable.

 Another exhibitor offering seminars was Canon who not only offered seminars on specific subjects — the most prominent being wedding photography with various special speakers (Brian Hall, Jeff Ascough and others), and also talks on specific EOS cameras — but were also showing off their vast array of lenses such as the stupidly oversized EF500mm f/4.0LIS USM (along with many similar examples) which they had set up on a little viewing station allowing you to really experience the ‘power’ across the exhibition.